ucsb-cs8-f17/ucsb-cs8-f17.github.io/_lab/lab04.md

     drawRectangle(200, 200, 0 , "red","")
     drawTree(200, "green")
 ```
 The above code helps you visually inspect if the your tree is of the specified height by drawing it alongside a rectangle of the same height.
-When you run this code with a correct implementation of drawTree() should see that the top of the tree touches the top of the rectangle as shown in the following output:
+When you run this code with a correct implementation of drawTree() should see that the top of the tree touches the top of the rectangle as shown in the following output :

 ![testTree](testTree.png){:height="200px"}